lausdahl/intocps-ui/README.md

 intocps-ui
 ---

+UI app for the INTO-CPS tool chain.

 ![The INTO-CPS App](screenshot.png?raw=true "The INTO-CPS App")

-A new UI for the INTO-CPS application.

 How to build